 My experience buying a sim card at Johannesburg Airport

 On this trip I was renting a car and driving to Lesotho, country no. 114 for me on my trip around the world and after I also visited Eswatini, country no. 115.
 I did some research on the internet and read that Vodacom offered free roaming in Lesotho and MTN offered free roaming in Eswatini.

 When I inquired in the store about this, both internet providers told me this is NOT TRUE.
 From my own experience I can also tell you that is not the case and in Lesotho I bought a Vodacom sim card on arrival, see my blog about the best sim card for traveling to Lesotho in 2024.

-Prepaid sim cards in South Africa are only valid for a short time, according to the information on the internet only for 90 days.
-However, I was able to reactivate my MTN sim card I bought at Cape Town Airport when I got back to South Africa 4 months later.
+Prepaid sim cards in South Africa in 2022 are only valid for a short time, according to the information on the internet only for 90 days.
+However, I was able to reactivate my MTN sim card that I bought at Cape Town Airport when I got back to South Africa 4 months later.

 Using my MTN sim card across South Africa was very good again and I did not have any problems.
 I even mostly use 4G over public WiFi from a hotel or restaurant, but I must admit it can get a little pricey buying constantly new data packages.

 If you have any more questions about buying a sim card at Johannesburg Airport or traveling in South Africa in general please leave me a comment and I will be happy to help you.